koudelka/honeydew/README.md

 ### Failure Modes
 When a worker crashes, a monitoring process runs the `handle_failure/4` function from the selected module on the queue's node.
 Honeydew ships with two failure modes, at present:

-- `Abandon`: Simply forgets about the job.
+- `Honeydew.FailureMode.Abandon`: Simply forgets about the job.
-- `Requeue`: Removes the job from the original queue, and places it on another.
+- `Honeydew.FailureMode.Requeue`: Removes the job from the original queue, and places it on another.

 See `Honeydew.queue_spec/2` to select a failure mode.